 The Undergraduate Program

-Careers in Plant Sciences are numerous and diverse.
-They include research at universities, government laboratories and at biotech companies; teaching at the high school, college or university level; management and interpretaion as staff biologists with state and federal agencies; and adminitration and sales with plant and plant product related industries.
-An undergraduate major in plant biology also provides a strong background for graduate-level study in plant biology and other biological sciences.
+Careers in plant and fugal sciences are numerous and diverse.
+They include research at universities, government laboratories and at biotech companies; teaching at the high school, college or university level; management and interpretation as staff biologists with state and federal agencies; and administration and sales with plant and plant product related industries.
+Explore possible careers at these sites:

 Botany (traditional term encompassing plant and fungal biology)

 Plant Pathology (plants and diseases)